EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

-# Getting started with Open OnDemand
+# Getting started

 Open OnDemand allows you to run compute and data-related tasks on compute resources available within your safe haven.
-Here, we introduce you to the key concepts behind, features of, and information about, using Open OnDemand to run containers via the TRE Container Execution Service on compute resources available to your safe haven.
+Here, we introduce using Open OnDemand to run containers via the TRE Container Execution Service on compute resources available to your safe haven.

 First, some Open OnDemand terminology.
-A compute resource upon which tasks can be run is called a **back-end** or **cluster**.
+A compute resource upon which tasks can be run is called a **back-end** (or, in some areas of Open OnDemand, a **cluster**).
 Each run of a task on a back-end is called a **job**.
 Open OnDemand components that allow you to run jobs, or other useful functions, are called **apps**.

 Within the TRE Open OnDemand service, apps are provided to run containers on back-ends.
 This walkthrough is centred around three apps:

 * [Run Container](apps/container-app.md) allows you to run a batch container on a back-end.
-By **batch container** we mean those that perform some computational or data-related task without human interaction.
+By **batch container** we mean those containers that perform some computational or data-related task without human interaction when they are running.
-* [Run JupyterLab](apps/jupyter-app.md) allows you to run a JupyterLab container on a back-end, which creates an interactive JupyterLab service you can use.
+* [Run JupyterLab](apps/jupyter-app.md) allows you to run a JupyterLab container on a back-end, which creates an interactive JupyterLab service that you can use.
 Please be reassured that no Python knowledge is assumed or required!
 * [Active Jobs](apps/active-jobs.md) allows you to see which of your jobs have been submitted, are running, or have completed.

 ---

-## Your `ondemand` directory
+## Where Open OnDemand stores your information - your `ondemand` directory

 Within your home directory on the Open OnDemand VM, Open OnDemand creates an `ondemand` directory.
 This is where Open OnDemand stores information about your current session and previous sessions.

-Every time a job is created by an app, Open OnDemand creates the job files for the app in a job-specific **job context directory** in an app-specific directory.
+Every time a job is created by an app, Open OnDemand creates the job files the app needs for it to run within a job-specific **job context directory** in an app-specific directory.

 For most back-ends, your home directory is common to both the Open OnDemand VM and the back-ends so your directories and files on the Open OnDemand VM, and changes to these, are reflected on the back-ends and vice-versa.

-However, you may have access to back-ends where your home directory is not common to both the Open OnDemand VM and the back-end i.e., you have unsynched, separate, home directories on each VM.
+However, you may have access to back-ends where your home directory is not common to both the Open OnDemand VM and the back-end i.e., you have unsynchronised, separate, home directories on each VM.
 To use such back-ends, you need to do some set up to allow Open OnDemand to automatically copy your `ondemand` directory, and so your job files, to the back-end when you submit a job.

-For the back-ends used by this walkthrough this only needs to be done by users of the **DataLoch safe haven** only.
+For the back-ends used by this walkthrough this **only** needs to be done by users of the **DataLoch safe haven**.
 Users of **other safe havens** can **skip to the next section**, [Run the 'Run Container' app](#run-the-run-container-app) below.

-To use a DataLoch VM to run Open OnDemand apps, please follow the instructions in [Enable copy of `ondemand` directory to a back-end](jobs.md#enable-automated-copy-of-ondemand-directory-to-a-back-end) to enable this for a 'desktop' back-end to which you know you have access, then return to this page.
+To use a DataLoch VM to run Open OnDemand apps, please follow the instructions in [Enable copy of `ondemand` directory to a back-end](jobs.md#enable-automated-copy-of-ondemand-directory-to-a-back-end) to enable this for the 'desktop' VM on which you are running the browser in which you are using Open OnDemand, then return to this page.

 ---

 ## Run the 'Run Container' app

 [Run Container](apps/container-app.md) allows you to run a batch container on a back-end.
-By **batch container** we mean those that perform some computational or data-related task without human interaction.
+By **batch container** we mean those containers that perform some computational or data-related task without human interaction when they are running.

 Click the 'Run Container' app on the Open OnDemand home page.